-In simple words, optimising a website to rank in search engine organic (free) results.
+In simple words, optimizing a website to rank in search engine organic (free) results.

-SEO can be categorised in four main areas from start to finish, which are Keyword Research, On-Page Optimisation, Off-Page Optimisation and Social Media.
+SEO can be categorized in four main areas from start to finish, which are Keyword Research, On-Page Optimisation, Off-Page Optimisation, and Social Media.

 Finding relevant keywords for which you wish to rank your website in search engine organic results.
 Here are the terms & tools used in keyword research.